Washington,

 Gallaudet University

 Founded in 1864 as the National Deaf-Mute College, this institution emerged from the Columbia Institution of the Deaf, Dumb, and Blind, a grammar school chartered by the U.S. Congress in 1857.
 The campus was laid out by the landscape architecture firm Olmsted, Vaux & Co. beginning with a plan in 1866.
-Initial buildings were designed by Frederick Withers, partner in Vaux’s separate architectural firm Vaux, Withers & Co.
+The initial buildings were designed by Frederick Withers, a partner in the firm, Vaux, Withers & Co.
 The institution’s name was changed to Gallaudet College in 1917, and again to Gallaudet University in 1986.

 Location and Nearby Landscapes